 To request an alternate format version (including a large-text print version), please email Maryam McKenzie at email@example.com.

-All members of the college community are expected to intervene in a respectful and caring manner when they are concerned that an individual's behavior could be a risk to their safety or that of others; or possibly that their behaviour is an indication that they could be struggling with personal issues.
+All members of the college community are expected to intervene in a respectful and caring manner when they are concerned that an individual's behaviour could be a risk to their safety or that of others; or possibly that their behaviour is an indication that they could be struggling with personal issues.
 In these situations, it is important to not make assumptions about the possible cause of the behaviour, or the underlying issue –but instead to address the behaviour specifically, and in a manner that is both caring and respectful.
 These can be tough conversations to start.
 That's why we have put together some tips and conversation starters on how to address concerning behaviour

 Does the information about your service need to be updated in the guide?
 Please let us know by filling out the following form: